-- 1. Students who work 40 hours per week the 8 weeks during the summer enroll for 3 hours of internship credit; 320 hours of internship must be completed for 3 hours. - 2.
-Students who work 40 hours per week the 11 weeks during the summer enroll for 4 hours of internship credit; 427 hours of internship must be completed for 4 hours. - 3.
-Students who work 45 hours per week the 12 weeks during the summer enroll for 5 hours of internship credit; 534 hours of internship must be completed for 5 hours. - Students who work 20 or more hours per week during the fall or spring semester, and carry more than six other college hours also enroll for 3 hours of internship credit; 320 hours of internship must be completed for 3 hours. - 5.
-Students who work 40 hours per week during the fall or spring semester months can take 6 hours of internship credit; 640 hours of internship must be completed for 6 hours.
+- 1. Students who work 40 hours per week the 8 weeks during the summer can enroll for 3 hours of internship credit; 320 hours of internship must be completed for 3 credit hours. - 2.
+Students who work 40 hours per week the 11 weeks during the summer can enroll for 4 hours of internship credit; 427 hours of internship must be completed for 4 credit hours. - 3.
+Students who work 45 hours per week the 12 weeks during the summer can enroll for 5 hours of internship credit; 534 hours of internship must be completed for 5 credit hours. - 4.
+Students who work 49 to 50 hours per week for 13 weeks during the summer can enroll for 6 hours of internship credit; 640 hours of internship must be completed for 6 credit hours. - 4.
+Students who work 20 or more hours per week during the fall or spring semester, and carry more than six other college hours can enroll for 3 hours of internship credit; 320 hours of internship must be completed for 3 credit hours. - 5.
+Students who work 40 hours per week during the fall or spring semester months can enroll for 6 hours of internship credit; 640 hours of internship must be completed for 6 credit hours.